Our Leadership Team

 Suzanne is the mother of two loving girls, and wife to a good and supportive husband.

-Photo of Cheryl Virta
+Photo of Tammy Daniel

-Operations Manager and Advocacy Liaison
+Cheryl Virta, Operations Manager and Advocacy Liaison

 Cheryl joined the NAMI Jax team after working as an attorney for almost 30 years.
 Due to her passion for mental health advocacy and supporting families, she feels truly blessed to have a position at NAMI Jax.